Europe first became acquainted with the famous cocoa bean back in 1502, 10 years after Christopher Columbus landed in America.

 In Brussels, indigestion is never a problem!

 While it is an important cultural icon, chocolate is above all a particularly important economic activity given the fact that the Brussels Capital Region has 32 companies specialising in working with cocoa, producing chocolate and confectionery products.
 It also accounts for 850 jobs a day in this sector.
 In addition, the Brussels Region has a directory of more than 250 shops specialising in selling chocolate, pastries and other derived products.
-Chocolissimo & Zaabär is probably one of the biggest chocolate store in Brussels.
+The Belgian Chocolate Makers is the biggest chocolate store in Brussels.

 Some additional figures